folkertdev/reversible-debugger/bachelor-thesis/thesis.md

 }
 \end{figure}

-We still have sending, receiving and parallel, and allow recursion and termination.
+We preserve sending, receiving and parallel, and allow recursion and termination.
 Channel creation is still part of the grammar (the $n$ in $\news{n}P$ can take a session name $s_{[p]}$) but is restricted to mean that all endpoints in $P$ are simultaneously bound.
 In practice this means that there is only one globally available message channel.